 - Resources groups a list of system resources that you can configure using Appliance Manager.
 Select a resource (such as Network Interfaces).
 See:

-- "Network Interface Configuration" on page 21
+- "Network Interface Configuration" on page 23

-- "Storage Configuration" on page 27
+- "Storage Configuration" on page 29

-- "DMF Configuration" on page 48
+- "DMF Configuration" on page 51

-- "User and Group Configuration" on page 51
+- "User and Group Configuration" on page 54

 - Services groups a list of services that you can configure using Appliance Manager.
-See:

-- "Creating Filesystems" on page 29

-- "CIFS Configuration" on page 60

-- "CXFS Configuration" on page 62

-• Global Configuration groups a list of options for various general system administration tasks.
-See "Global Configuration" on page 66. • Operations lets you save and restore the system configuration files that you create with Appliance Manager, gather support and performance data, and shut down or reboot the system.
-See "Operations" on page 74.
-Site Map Displays an index of direct links to each screen that Appliance Manager displays.
-Help Displays this guide, the release notes, and legal information about Appliance Manager.
-Log In Displays the management log-in screen, in which you enter the administration password that enables you to make changes with Appliance Manager and use the Management screens.
+See: - "Creating Filesystems" on page 31 - "CIFS Configuration" on page 63 - "CXFS Configuration" on page 65 - Global Configuration groups a list of options for various general system administration tasks.
+See "Global Configuration" on page 69. - Operations lets you save and restore the system configuration files that you create with Appliance Manager, gather support and performance data, and shut down or reboot the system.
+See "Operations" on page 78.

+Site Map Displays an index of direct links to each screen that information about Appliance Manager.

+Appliance Manager displays.

+Help Displays this guide, the release notes, and legal

+Log In Displays the management log-in screen, in which you

+enter the administration password that enables you to make changes with Appliance Manager and use the Management screens.
 (No password is required to use the Monitoring screens.)
 You must also enable cookies.

-Log Out Allows you to exit from the management function but still access monitoring functions.
-(After you have logged in, the menu selection changes to Log Out .)
+Log Out Allows you to exit from the management function but

+still access monitoring functions.
+(After you have logged in, the menu selection changes to Log Out.)

+Note: Features documented in this guide are only available if the required software is installed for DMF, CXFS, or HA.